 Our listings will make compliance easier

-Disclosing all tenant fees upfront won’t be required until the bill becomes law and goes into effect next year.
-However, you can already outline all your one-time and recurring fees directly in your StreetEasy listing descriptions.
+Starting June 11, 2025, every listing on StreetEasy must disclose all fees (one-time and recurring) in the listing description.
 This added transparency will help renters more easily understand what they can afford, and allow you to connect with informed, qualified tenants faster.

 As the FARE Act and its changes come into effect, we’ll continue to adjust the StreetEasy listing experience to meet agents’ needs under the latest market dynamics.